Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/intercom.md

 Amplitude Data's Intercom integration lets you stream your Amplitude event data straight to Intercom with just a few clicks.

+!!!note "Send Amplitude cohorts to Intercom"

+    This integration sends Ampltude events to Intercom.
+There is a separate integration that sends cohorts.
+See [Send cohorts to Intercom](intercom-cohort.md) for information.

 ## Considerations

 Keep these considerations in mind when streaming events to Intercom.